levelup-cist2100/Business-Model-Canvas-MD-template/Financial_Plan.md

 ### References

 (1) Matt.
 "How Much Does a Business Website Cost in 2020?
-Here's What to Expect." *digital*, digital.com/how-to-create-a-website/how-much-does-website-cost/.
+Here's What to Expect." *digital*, www.digital.com/how-to-create-a-website/how-much-does-website-cost/.<br>
-(2) HOLD FOR EQUIPMENT COSTS
+(2) HOLD FOR EQUIPMENT COSTS<br>
-(3) "1413 South Washington Street, Papillion, NE 68046." *CREXi*, https://www.crexi.com/lease/properties/107699/nebraska-1413-south-washington-street
+(3) "1413 South Washington Street, Papillion, NE 68046." *CREXi*, www.crexi.com/lease/properties/107699/nebraska-1413-south-washington-street/.<br>

 ### Notes on Cost Estimates

-(1) Website Creation and Maintenance costs were taken from reference 1, $9,000 for initial development and up to $500 / month in maintenance costs.
+(1) Website Creation and Maintenance costs were taken from reference 1, $9,000 for initial development and up to $500 / month in maintenance costs.<br>
-(2) HOLD FOR EQUIPMENT COSTS
+(2) HOLD FOR EQUIPMENT COSTS<br>
 (3) Office Lease and Furnishings was estemated with assumptions of $12 / sqft and 3,000 feet of office space.
 Additionally, $10,000 was alotted for purchasing of furniture and finished of the office space.
-An example property can be found at reference 3.
+An example property can be found at reference 3.<br>
 (4)